 The Charity Commission has revealed a five-year old ongoing class inquiry into eight linked Jewish charities following the sentencing of a Charedi fraudster in London last week.

-Edward Cohen, from Stamford Hill, was an administrator of Chabad UK and sold counterfeit erectile dysfunction and slimming pills worth more than £10.3 million through several bank accounts linked to the charity.
+Edward Cohen, from Stamford Hill, was an administrator of Chabad UK [unrelated to Chabad-Lubavitch UK] and sold counterfeit erectile dysfunction and slimming pills worth more than £10.3 million through several bank accounts linked to the charity.

 He was jailed for nine years and nine months at Southwark Crown Court for money laundering, theft of funds given for charitable purposes, and supplying false information to the Commission.
 In April, he was also found guilty of benefit fraud totalling £233,000.